SITUATION IN COUNTRY

 Story of Nastea

-From the first day this week we came at MoldExpo Refugee Center there appeared a little girl, about 11-12 years old, who was hanging around our team all of the time we were there.
-I have noticed this child in the crowd of other children who were playing in the playground we brought there.
-She tried to help us, and be as closer as possible.
-And when it was possible who tried to get a hug from the team members.
+Our team spent the week at MoldExpo Refugee Center.
+From the first day there was a little girl, about 11 or 12 years old, who was hanging around our team all of the time we were there.
+I noticed her in the crowd of children who were playing in the playground we brought.
+She tried to help us, and be as close as possible.
+Whenever possible, she tried to get a hug from the team members.
 She was very quite and shy, but in her eyes anyone could easily read deep pain.
-We spent some time talking with her and she shared with us what she and her mom and little brother went through these weeks.
+We spent some time talking with her and she shared with us what she and her mom and little brother have gone through in the past weeks.

-At the border a woman gave us bananas and juice, which I liked much.
-And a bus drove us to this place.
-We leave here in a small room in big pavilion.
-I was so happy when so through the window how you began to inflate your castle with air.
-It reminded me how we were last summer in a park for children in our hometown.
-It was so funny to see boy falling down from the trampolines.
-I would love to take my mom here, because she is often crying.
-I don’t know where we will go… And when I will see my father and grandma… And my cat.”
+At the border, a woman gave us bananas and juice, which I really liked.
+A bus drove us to this center.
+We live here, in a small room, but I was so happy when I looked through the window and saw you start inflating your bouncy castle.
+It reminded me of a park in my hometown.
+I would love to bring my mom here, because she often cries.
+I don’t know where we will go or when I will see my father, my grandma, or my cat.

-Nastea is one of those thousands of children that are suffering from this war and God’s love and a hug.
+Nastea is one of the 1,000s of children who are suffering from this war, but she received God’s love through a hug.